-Facial hair is something we all have and shouldn’t be ashamed of, so with many of us having an ongoing battle in this area we are always on the look out for a good quality facial hair removal tool or product.
-Some of us have particularly sensitive skin, so tend to opt for a device to remove hair, while others prefer to use a cream to remove any unwanted fuzz.
+Facial hair removal is something we shouldn’t be ashamed of.
+So many of us have an ongoing battle in this area, so we are always on the lookout for a good quality facial hair removal product.
+Some of us have particularly sensitive skin, so tend to opt for a device to remove hair.
+Whilst, others prefer to use a hair removal cream to remove any unwanted fuzz.

-Humans typically have around five million hair follicles on their body.
+Humans typically have around five million hair follicles on their bodies.
 For most people, these are fine, fair vellus hairs (peach fuzz).
-For some people, particularly those who suffer with hirsutism (the excessive growth of dark, thick and course hair typically in a male pattern), facial hair growth is an issue that impacts their self esteem and wellbeing.
+For some people, particularly those who suffer from hirsutism (the excessive growth of dark, thick and coarse hair, typically in a male pattern) facial hair growth is an issue that impacts their self-esteem and well-being.

 “Facial hair on men and women is completely normal and has a function,” explains Dr Zainab Laftah, Consultant Dermatologist and spokesperson for the British Skin Foundation.
 “It contributes to sensation and helps regulate body temperature.
 Hair growth varies with age, race, genetics, certain medications and body weight.”

-From eco-friendly products, to affordable products that are gentle on the skin, read on for our guide to buying the best facial hair removal products and devices available on the market.
+Read on for our guide to the best facial hair removal products and devices available on the market.